roamingBug666/MineKhan-Modded-TESTING/README.md

  - Pare mobs's jump heights down to 1,25 (jump over blocks with more ease but not over fences)
  - Implement at least rudimentary mob pathfinding
  - Up fences's hitbox heights to 1,5
+ - Limit what forms can different blocks take (fences, slabs, stairs) to shorten the enter cycle and to actually not have glass sta
  - Add blocks:
    * Sea life blocks like coral (blocks, fans, coral)
    * Sea blocks like prismarine (stone, dark, bricks) and sea lanterns